Making Progress Based on False Discoveries: Background

-\end{theorem*} In particular, a choice of $T=O(m^2)$, $\eta=1/m^{3/2}$ leads to an error of $O(1/\sqrt{m})$ which is statistically optimal.
-As discussed, \citet{amir2021sgd} provided a matching lower bound for GD.
+\end{theorem*} A choice of $T=O(m^2)$, $\eta=1/m^{3/2}$ leads to an error of $O(1/\sqrt{m})$ which is statistically optimal.
+As discussed, \citet{amir2021sgd} provided a matching lower bound for the number of iteration required to achieve $O(1/\sqrt{m})$ error.

-One could also ask whether the empirical estimate of the gradients also generalizes.
-Namely, is the empirical mean of the gradients close to their true expectations?
-A close examination of the construction used by \citet{amir2021sgd} shows that, without special care, the empirical estimate of the gradient, fails to provide accurate gradients, even if we choose the learning rate and number of iteration to minimize \cref{thm:bas}.
-We provide a proof sketch in \cref{prf:amir} \begin{theorem} Suppose we run GD over an i.i.d sample, with learning rate $\eta>0$.
+One could also ask whether the empirical estimates of the gradients also generalize.
+Namely, is the empirical mean of the gradients close to their true expectations throughout the procedure?
+A close examination of the construction used by \citet{amir2021sgd} shows that, without special care, the empirical estimate of the gradient fails to provide accurate gradients, even if we choose the learning rate and number of iteration to minimize \cref{thm:bas}.
+We provide a proof sketch in \cref{prf:amir} \begin{theorem} Given a sample $x_1,\ldots, x_m$ of i.i.d samples, suppose we run GD over the empirical risk, as depicted in \cref{eq:fullbatchgd}.
 There exists a distribution over $\X$ and an $O(1)$ convex Lipschitz function.
 Such that if $S$ is a sample drawn i.i.d from the distribution $D$ of size $m$ and $w_t$ is defined as in \cref{eq:fullbatchgd} then for $t=2$, with probability $1/2$ over $w_2$:

 \end{theorem} As discussed, there is in fact a simpler example to the fact that optimizing the objective doesn't require accurate gradients which is SGD.
 It is known that when $T=m$ and $\eta= 1/\sqrt{T}$, the analyst optimizes the objective to the same accuracy of $O(1/\sqrt{m})$.
 Remarkably, this requires even less iterations and the gradient doesn't even presume to be accurate.
 Nevertheless, the analysis here rely on the fact that the gradient is an \emph{unbiased} estimate, where adaptivity is avoided since we use a fresh example at every round.